geetha-222/Linux-Lab-Work/README.md

-## Linux-Lab-Work
+# Linux-Lab-Work
-<h4>Uploading scripts </h4>
+<h2>Uploading scripts </h2>

-All the shell scripts given for the lab are uploaded in this repository.
+All the shell scripts given for the lab are uploaded in this repository